 Type 2 AT deficiency is always passed down from a parent.
 In type 2 AT deficiency, your body may make a normal amount of the antithrombin protein.
 But much of that protein doesn't work the way it should.

-The antithrombin activity test and antigen test measure how much good-quality antithrombin you have.
+The antithrombin antigen test measures how much antithrombin protein your body has made, regardless of how well it functions.
+The antithrombin activity test measures how well the protein inhibits thrombin.
 As explained below, the two tests can be used together to find out if you have type 1 or type 2 AT deficiency.

 Why do I need this test?

-You might have one or both of these tests if you have had a problem with blood clots.
+You may need one or both of these tests if you have had a problem with blood clots.
 Your healthcare provider might especially recommend an antithrombin test if you have had any of the following: